 Protected cruisers will be more vulnerable to hull and superstructure hits, as well as splinter damage from near misses.
-Before you research light cruiser configuration, all CL:s built must be protected cruisers.
+Before you research light cruiser configuration, CL:s must be protected cruisers.

 Belt and sloping deck

 This is the standard WW1 era armour configuration.
 These ships will have extra protection against shells penetrating the belt damaging their vitals.